JDMcKinstry/StuPiFi/README.md

 # StuPiFi
 My own personal library of JavaScript &amp; jQuery extensions.
-Use at your own discretion.
+Use at with caution.

 ### Array
 	Array.unique()